muneer78/muneer78.github.io/_posts/2021-09-07-regulate-synopses.md

 > Meanwhile, Nate Dogg is looking for Warren G. He passes a car full of women, who are so fixated on him that they crash their car.
 He finds Warren G and shoots at the robbers, dispersing them.
 The two friends then return to the women and ride away with them, with the intent of taking them to the "Eastside motel".

->In the third verse, Warren and Nate explain their G-funk musical style; the song "constructs itself as inaugurating a new era"
+>In the third verse, Warren and Nate explain their G-funk entertainmental style; the song "constructs itself as inaugurating a new era"

 ***